dfw2gug/dfw2gug.org/content/blog/2013/october-2013.md

-title=Jack Frosch - Introduction to Groovy Meta-Object Protocol date=2013-10-02
-type=post
-tags=blog
+title=Introduction to Groovy Meta-Object Protocol presenter=Jack Frosch abstract=Introduction to Groovy meta-object programming while examining various techniques for meta-programming in Groovy and a deep dive into the method invocation flow. date=2013-10-02 type=post tags=blog